 Playing With Your Dog: Fun Games To Fight Boredom

-With quarantines and work from home options such a big part of life right now, playing games inside with your dog can provide exercise for both of you.
+With quarantines, work from home options and winter weather such a big part of life right now, playing games inside with your dog can provide exercise for both of you.

 Disclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via these links, at no additional cost to you.

 Playing games with your dog is great for your dog if he has any problems with boredom or anxiety.
 It’s not hard to keep a dog active and busy.
 If you give a dog something to do and keep them busy, he/she will be happy.
 Ideally, if your dog spends time playing then it will help him use up some of his extra energy.

 A simple game of fetch or time spent searching for hidden treats can keep your dog busy and use up lots of energy.
 Games such as these also require a lot of your dog’s mental energy.
 These games will keep your dog’s attention and keep them entertained for quite a while.

 When Playing With Your Dog: Choose Right Games

 No matter what kind of dog you have, there are lots of games you can play together to keep your dog happy and entertained.
 Games will also help the two of you bond and enjoy each other’s company.
 Here are some of the most popular doggy games to keep your dog happy and having a good time:

 Fetch is a wonderful game to play with your dog.
 Some dogs will play this game non-stop.
 If you’re playing fetch with your dog you should try to control the session and control when your dog stops.
 Hide the toy (perhaps on a shelf) or give a command so your dog knows when it’s time to stop playing.
 You may be able to distract your dog with a treat or switch to another game.